Oyebamiji-Micheal/CSC235-Project/README.md

 - Navigation is not ideally handled
 - Constraints are not placed on the number of courses a student can register
 - Students can delete and update any course without any restriction
+- The app does not allow students to download and print their results
 - There are a few more limitations as well.
 However, the primary objective of this project has been achieved.

 <a id='improvements'></a>